TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 <img src="images/stripboard1.jpg" height="200" />
 </p>

-The notch in the stripboard picture above is because of the famouse Arduino Uno Layout Ooops.
+The notch in the stripboard picture above is because of the Arduino Uno Layout Ooops.

 The connections between the ILI9486 LCD, TOUCH CONTROLLER, SDCARD, RESET BUTTON and the Pico are: